"Culture and morale changed overnight! In under 2 months, we’ve had over 2,000 kudos sent and 80%+ engagement across all employees."

-Similar to perception, previous experiences allows the listener to appreciate the message in advance because they’ve already been exposed to it.
+Similar to perception, previous experiences allows the listener to appreciate the message in advance because they've already been exposed to it.
 That bake-in time allows the message to marinate so that the listener can appreciative the message even more.
+A good listener may use their critical thinking to bring a great question to the speaker's presentation.
 And not to mention, focus on the small details the second or third time.

 However, just because you've been experienced this message before doesn't mean you shouldn't be open to hearing new ideas or concepts.
 For example, if you attend a daily standup where your teams shares similar day-to-day tasks, this is your opportunity ask questions, sync with new team members, and take time to explore ways to overcome roadblocks.

-Be aware of your team goals when you’re going to engage in appreciative listening.
+Be aware of your team goals when you're going to engage in appreciative listening.
 If you're looking to expand your team's knowledge base, take the opportunity to make standups, one-on-one meetings, projects, and any task an enjoyable experience.
-That's when you'll see ears perk up.
+Each member of the team should have an opportunity to share their own ideas and be a critical listener for others.
+Make sure to stregnthen your own active listening skill and know when to use critical listening versus empathetic listening, etc. As a leader, it's important to be the best listener in the room.
+That's when you'll see ears and smiles perk up.